 “It goes on.”Robert Frost

-Life in this pandemic has also found its way around and we are everyday finding new ways to cope with this new normal.
-While it is difficult to say if we will be able to go back to the typical 9 to 5 routine, an alternative, that comes with its own set of advantages, has gained popularity in the current scenario – remote working.
+Life in this pandemic also found its way around and we were every day finding new ways to cope with this new normal.
+While it is difficult to say if we will ever be able to go back to the typical 9 to 5 routine, an alternative that came with its own set of advantages has gained popularity in the current scenario – remote working.

 Remote working and Coworking are the new concepts that have entered the mainstream, public domain.
 Let us understand better what is meant by these terms.

 Remote Working is working outside the traditional office space.
 One works alongside buying groceries, washing clothes, and doing the dishes while you request your family members to reduce the TV volume.
 In other words, it means working from home or in a remote location away from home.
 Sometimes even on the road, away from your annoying (but cute) niece troubling you to play with her.

 - Option to work for companies from across the world